I’ve been drawing and painting for most of my life and love sharing tutorials and tips to help anyone who wants to learn

 If you can’t find this exact size, a similar size canvas with staple-free edges works just as well.

-For a small painting, you’ll only need about 4 to 6 brushes of various sizes.
+For a small painting, you’ll only need about four to six brushes of various sizes.
 Be sure to choose ones that say they’re suitable for oil painting so the bristles can handle the paint and solvents.

-Choose a selection of small to medium size brushes as shown in the photo below.
-You will need a few with rounded edges for smooth strokes and shading, a couple with square edges for crisp lines and at least one slim pointed brush for tiny details.
+Choose a selection of small to medium-size brushes.
+You will need a few with rounded edges for smooth strokes and shading, a couple with square edges for crisp lines, and at least one slim pointed brush for tiny details.